Testing a Blockchain Digital Identity Solution

 The Challenge

-uPort is a Consensys product that uses blockchain technology to allow users to securely and privately manage their digital identities.
-The uPort team approached me to help them run a user research project to prepare for a UK pilot launch with their partner company Onfido, a global identity verification provider.
+uPort is a product from Consensys that utilizes blockchain technology to allow users to securely and privately manage their digital identities.
+The uPort team approached me for assistance in running a user research project in preparation for a UK pilot launch in partnership with Onfido, a global identity verification provider.

-The concept of a blockchain-enabled “decentralized identity'' that provides users with a “reusable credential” is a popular and long-standing use case in the blockchain world.
-This innovation would empower users with complete control of their personal data while enabling them to port their digital identity to any participating application and service.
+The idea of a blockchain-enabled "decentralized identity" that provides users with a "reusable credential" is a well-known and longstanding use case in the blockchain field.
+This innovation empowers users with complete control over their personal data while allowing them to transfer their digital identity to any participating application or service. uPort wanted to understand how ordinary UK citizens, who might participate in their pilot, would respond to this value proposition.
+Would the concept of reusable credentials be clear enough for the average person?
+And were there any other usability issues that would impede the success of the pilot?

 User Testing

-Since the pilot would be held in the UK, our research also needed to be located in the UK.
-We used the remote recruiting platform Respondent.io to screen and recruit ten UK participants.
-The sessions were one hour each and held over Zoom video chat.
-The first thirty minutes of the sessions were semi-structured qualitative interviews with questions designed to discover the users’ general technology usage, online financial service habits, and attitudes and behaviors related to privacy and security.
-Next, I observed participants using the high-fidelity Figma prototype for thirty minutes while using a “thinking out loud” protocol to evaluate the usability of key tasks in the prototype flow.
-After each session, I debriefed with the product designer on key takeaways.
-After five interviews and user tests, we changed the prototype to improve user comprehension and interaction flow.
-We then retested the changes to the prototype with the remaining five users.
+Since the pilot was conducted in the UK, our research also focused on UK participants.
+We used the remote recruiting platform Respondent.io to screen and recruit ten individuals from the UK.
+Each session lasted one hour and was held over Zoom video chat.
+The first thirty minutes consisted of semi-structured qualitative interviews, during which we asked questions aimed at understanding the participants' general technology usage, online financial service habits, and their attitudes and behaviors regarding privacy and security.
+In the second part of the session, I observed the participants as they interacted with a high-fidelity Figma prototype for thirty minutes.
+They employed a "thinking out loud" protocol to assess the usability of key tasks within the prototype flow.
+After each session, I debriefed with the product designer to discuss key takeaways.
+After five interviews and user tests, we made adjustments to the prototype to enhance user comprehension and interaction flow.
+We then retested the revised prototype with the remaining five participants.

 Key Findings